-Are you starting or growing a business, but feel stymied by the financial aspects?
-You're far from alone.
+Are you starting or seeking funding for your small business, but feel stymied by the financial aspects?
+You’re far from alone.

 According to the Small Business Report, a survey of 393 small businesses across the United States, 60 percent of small business owners feel that they lack high-level knowledge of accounting and finance.
 That may help to explain why 30 percent of small businesses fail because they run out of assets.

 How do you avoid being one of them?